SAP-samples/teched2023-AD261/exercises/ex0/README.md

 # Getting Started - Prerequisites

 In this exercise, you can go through the steps required to set up the SAP BTP accounts and related configurations to get started with transporting content using the recommended tools.
 </br> These steps have been already performed for you.
 It is for your information only.
+You could observe the same by going to the SAP BTP sub accounts.

 ## Create SAP BTP subaccounts